1. Getting Started#

 • Run code in a Python console (in JupyterLab)

-• Get or set the Python working directory
+• Get or set Python’s working directory

 • Identify the format of a data file

 Code you write is reproducible: you can share it with someone else, and if they run it with the same inputs, they’ll get the same results.
 By writing code, you create an unambiguous record of every step taken in your analysis.
-This is one of the major advantages of Python and other programming languages over point-and-click software like Tableau or Microsoft Excel.
+This is one of the major advantages of programming languages over point-and-click software like Tableau or Microsoft Excel.

 Another advantage of writing code is that it’s often reusable.
 This means you can: